sanjeevbhusal/100-Days-Of-DevOps/kubernetes/Kubernetes Certified Application Developer.md

 ### Resource Limits

-By default, a container can consume as many resources as it wants in the host.
-When you as
+By default, when docker runs a container, the container can consume as many resources as it wants in the host.
+If you want to limit the resource usage of a container, then you need to explicitly assign the resource limit.

-By default, kubernetes assigns 1CPU to the container.
-This is equivalent to 1 virtual CPU offered by cloud providers.
-When a container tries to exceed this limit, kubernetes will not allow it.
+Kubernetes however assigns a default resource limit to the container.

+- The default resource limit set by kubernetes for CPU is 1 vCPU.
+- The default resource limit set by kubernetes for Memory is 512 Mebibytes (Mi).

+You can change the default limit by modifying pod-definition file.
+Remember, resource limits are set for each containers within the pods, and not pod itself.

+#### Exceeding Resource Limit

+If a container tries to exceed its resource limit, you might assume that kubthen the behaviour of kubernetes differs for different Resource.

+- If container's CPU usage tries to exceed, kubernetes throttles the CPU so that it doesn't exceeds the limit.
+- If container's Memory usage tries to exceed, kubernetes throttles the CPU so that it doesn't exceeds the limit.

 ### Memory